Ця сторінка також доступна українською.

 Since 2015 ESJF European Jewish Cemeteries Initiative (ESJF) has surveyed, engineered, and erected walls or fences around well over 100 Jewish cemeteries in Europe, about two thirds of which are in Ukraine.
 About fifteen of the protected cemeteries are in the region we define as western Ukraine (Lviv, Ternopil, and Ivano-Frankivsk oblasts), with more than 60 others in the oblasts of Zakarpattia and Chernivtsi.
 The organization has surveyed nearly every Jewish cemetery across western Ukraine (and 99% of verified cemeteries in Ukraine), gathering landscape dimensions and other data to enable designs, plans, and cost estimates for perimeter fences or walls, and enabling statistical analysis to place individual projects in context of regions and all of Ukraine.
 Browsing the summaries of completed projects on the ESJF website or their pdf catalogue of projects for 2015-2017 can help project activists to quickly select one or more preferred styles from a wide variety of examples for further discussion.
 ESJF has also produced a brief video summarizing a complex and multi-faceted fencing project they completed in 2017 at the huge Kremenets Jewish cemetery in Ternopil oblast, which shows several different types of fencing strategies to cope with steep terrain and other challenges.

 For engineering and construction plans, ESJF works under the supervision of a rabbinical board to maintain compliance with halakha and Jewish burial site traditions.
 Although originally most costs for Jewish cemetery fences and walls were paid by ESJF out of a grant provided by the Federal Republic of Germany, to extend the design and construction resources to a greater number of sites, ESJF now often partners with Jewish descendants’ organizations and other separate funding sources (including Geder Avos, see below) for the construction materials and labor to complete the projects.
 As part of their work to broaden the protection and promotion of Jewish burial sites in Europe, in recent years ESJF has created educational materials for secondary schools and museums, arranged and conducted vegetation clearing projects before and after fencing, conducted tailored university-level training seminars on surveying methods and on the role of Jewish cemeteries as shared heritage in modern society, and constructed memorial monuments at Jewish mass grave sites from the Holocaust.
-ESJF’s contact information and a query form is on their website.
+ESJF’s contact information is on their website.